© Crown copyright 2021

 Students should be prepared for the difficulties of performing without an audience, or with a reduced audience, especially if the production is particularly interactive.

 Providers should set a clear expectation that all students should access coronavirus (COVID-19) testing.
 Find guidance on testing arrangements for the spring term in students returning to, and stating, higher education in the spring term 2021.

 Staff and student wellbeing

-Emergency treatment, for example the provision of first aid, should be prioritised and given promptly in the event of an emergency.
+Emergency treatment, for example, the provision of first aid, should be prioritised and given promptly in the event of an emergency.
 This means that people do not have to stay 2 metres apart if emergency assistance is required.
-People involved in the provision of assistance of others should pay particular attention to hygiene measures immediately afterwards, including washing hands.
+People involved in the provision of the assistance of others should pay particular attention to hygiene measures immediately afterwards, including washing hands.